Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-briefing/text.md

         In SCA exists a function that will send a call to a function in SCB, let's call it *function callB()*.
 When *C* triggers the function *callB()* from Smart Contract A SCB will be called, and it will have the following value: *msg.sender* since the current interaction is between SCA (sender) and SCB (receiver), SCA will be the *msg.sender*.
 As for the origin, SCA won't interact with SCB unless the function *callB* is called, the true caller or origin of the transaction is actually and EOA, *C*, thus in this case the *tx.origin* is *C*.&nbsp;
     &nbsp;

-*Important Note:* smart contracts can call each other using functions, but the initator or the origin (*tx.origin*) will always be an EOA.&nbsp;
+*Important Note:* smart contracts can call each other using functions, but the initiator or the origin (*tx.origin*) will always be an EOA.&nbsp;
 &nbsp;

 ## 3. Foundry : cast call & send